 What meats should not be fed to a dog raw?

-While there are many meats that are great to feed your dog raw, some should be avoided.
+While many types of meat are great to feed your dog raw, some should be avoided.
 Salmon, trout, sturgeon, and shad contain a parasite that could make your dog ill.
 This is often referred to as salmon poisoning or fish disease.

 It’s also recommended to avoid feeding them meats that are high in fat and processed.
 This means you should avoid foods like bacon, ham, pepperoni, and most deli meats.
 Not only are they high in fat, but they also contain a lot of salt.